Tips and Techniques for Wreck Diving

 Unlike cave diving, wreck diving does not need special certifications to gain access to the locations.
 This does not mean that dive charters will not ask that you have certification beyond your open water diving certificate.

-Many dive charters will request that you have at least an advanced open water diving certificate.
+Many dive charters will request that you have at least an advanced open-water diving certificate even though legally you could dive without any certification.
 Some dives require technical diving specializations because of their depth, while others will need a wreck diving certification because of their difficulty.

 Diving a wreck can be a fun experience for any diver as long as it is safe.